-The profit from the plantation operations was RM71.15 million, representing a remarkable 168% increase or RM44.65 million, as compared to RM26.50 million recorded for the last financial year.
-The increase in profit was mainly due to 33% higher average selling price for FFB.

-In addition, the FFB production for the year under review was 276,634 MT which was 6% higher than 260,512 MT achieved in the last financial year mainly contributed by the estates in our Group which have shown a strong recovery from low yield cycle suffered in last financial year.
-Despite only 6% increase in production partly as a result of ongoing replanting programme, the FFB yield per hectare has improved by 17% as compared to the last financial year.
-The Group's average FFB yield performance has exceeded the average National FFB yield as published by Malaysian Palm Oil Board ("MPOB") for the past five (5) years.
+The profit from the plantation operations decreased by 39% or RM16.65 million to RM26.50 million as compared to RM43.15 million recorded for the last financial year.
+The decrease in profit was mainly due to lower FFB production and average selling price for FFB.
+The FFB production for the year under review was 260,512 MT which was 16% lower than 310,082 MT achieved in the last financial year.
+The lower FFB production for the current year was partly due to our continued replanting programme in the Keningau region and was also likely due to the consequential effects on cropping trend after the strong recovery and high yield performance in the period from November 2018 to April 2019.
+Nevertheless, the Group's average FFB yield performance was still better than the average National FFB yield as published by Malaysian Palm Oil Board ("MPOB").
 The plantation operations did not face problems in selling its FFB produce as most of the produce was supplied to mills within the Group.
+Average FFB selling price was 6% lower compared to the last financial year.
 Tabulated below is the Group's FFB production and yield per Ha for the past five (5) years: